Geniken/GreenCusines/README.md

 # Features

-## Search/Filter
 Allows user to search based on any food group or ingredient and have a comprehensive list of recipes populate and allows user to filter their search based on their dietary restrictions ensuring a more fluid and dynamic approach to the search.
 Coming soon in beta 2.1

-## Instructions
 Allows user to navigate to a page where they can see the full list of ingredients and also navigate to the source site for the recipe instructions.

-## Aesthetics
-Added a loading animation for the searchbar, created a random background generator for the initial tableview controller.